joe-herman/joe-herman.github.io/_posts/2025-06-26-running-ollama-on-wsl.md

 That's everything!

 ## Why?
-My poor Macbook Air (M1 with 16GB RAM/VRAM) can basically either run an LLM _or_ anything else due to the nature of shared memory.
-This setup lets me offload the LLM runtime to my gaming PC, which has the greatest GPU of all time, the 8-year-old GTX 1080 Ti (11GB VRAM).
+My poor Macbook Air (M1 with 16GB RAM/VRAM) can basically either run an LLM _or_ anything else due to the nature of limited shared memory.
+This setup offloads the LLM to the [greatest GPU of all time](https://www.youtube.com/watch?v=ghT7G_9xyDU), a GTX 1080 Ti (11GB VRAM).

-I wanted to run a private LLM for reasons including avoiding contributing to future training data or [odd court mandates](https://arstechnica.com/tech-policy/2025/06/openai-says-court-forcing-it-to-save-all-chatgpt-logs-is-a-privacy-nightmare/).
+I wanted to try a private LLM for reasons including avoiding contributing to future training data or [odd court mandates](https://arstechnica.com/tech-policy/2025/06/openai-says-court-forcing-it-to-save-all-chatgpt-logs-is-a-privacy-nightmare/).
 Also, it's fun to try things just because!

 WSL allows the best of both Windows (hardware support) and Linux (UNIX-like app setup).
-Historically, WSL came with its own nuances for exposing applications outside of the local machine due to NAT traversal among virtual adapters.
-I've always struggled with port mapping and firewall forwarding on Windows, and no LLM could help me defeat the strange WSL NAT setup to externally reach a server on WSL.
+Historically, WSL's NAT traversal and virtual adapters introduced annoyances for a server.
+I've always struggled with port mapping and firewalls on Windows, and no LLM could help me defeat WSL's NAT setup.

-Luckily, [WSL now allows](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#configuration-settings-for-wslconfig) a `networkingMode = mirrored` setting, which magically rids us of any NAT traversal and greatly simplifies setup with only minor caveats.
+Luckily, [WSL now allows](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#configuration-settings-for-wslconfig) a `networkingMode = mirrored` setting, which magically rids us of NAT traversal and greatly simplifies setup with only minor caveats.

-While I could run ollama in a Docker container, I find the WSL GPU passthrough pretty seamless, and then I don't have to deal with orchestrating ollama or Docker directly on Windows.
+While I could run Ollama in a Docker container, I find the WSL GPU passthrough pretty seamless, and then I don't have to deal with orchestrating Ollama or Docker directly on Windows.

-Or if you're wondering why I still have a Windows machine in 2025, I don't really know anymore either.
+As to why I still have a Windows machine in 2025, I don't really know either.

 ## Why not?
 Power usage is significantly better on ARM Macs.